ted314/Temp_Watching_GUI/README.md

 Main Language:Chinese

 1.Watching.py
-Description:This is the window that you can watch the real-time temperature and the highest temperature within an hour.
-Include:2 QLabel + 1 QEvent
+Description:This is the window that you can watch the real-time temperature and the highest temperature within an hour.\n Include:2 QLabel + 1 QEvent\n
-Usage:Click the "start" button, the labels will change once per second.
+Usage:Click the "start" button, the labels will change once per second.\n

 2.Seeking.py